-A request was made from the Audit and Risk Committee to implement a score against each action on the CRR in order to evaluate whether the controls and actions will effectively reduce the risk once implemented.
+We have now implemented a score against each action on the CRR in order to evaluate whether the controls and actions will effectively reduce the risk once implemented.
 The table below describes this with each action scored from 1-5 - 1 being not effective with 5 very effective.
-This was tested through the performance and planning steering group meetings in December and January 2024 with positive feedback and was further endorsed by the Audit and Risk Committee, with further refinements advised, in January 2024.
-Feedback on the usefulness of this development from Board members is welcomed.
+This has been applied to each action within the Corporate Risk Register.